-Hotels are implementing rigid sanitation procedures that include increased sanitizing of all public spaces, such as front desk check-in counters, lobby seating areas, elevators, door handles, public bathrooms, room keys, gym equipment, and dining surfaces.
+Hotels have implemented rigid sanitation procedures that include increased sanitation of all public spaces, such as front desk check-in counters, lobby seating areas, elevators, door handles, public bathrooms, room keys, gym equipment, and dining surfaces.

-Though you can still expect the same great hospitality from Napa hotels, note that some amenities and facilities may not be available at this time.
-Many hotels have also implemented systems for using hotel amenities to allow for social distancing, such as reserving pool lounge chairs or fitness equipment in advance, limited tee times, and moving all fitness classes outside.
+Though you can still expect the same great hospitality from Napa hotels, note that the way some amenities and facilities operate may have changed.
+Many hotels have also implemented systems for using hotel amenities to allow for social distancing, such as reserving pool lounge chairs in advance or limited tee times.

-We recognize that Covid-19 is a serious health concern that impacts all of us, and the decision to travel to Napa Valley is ultimately your choice — and one we support either way.
-That said, when you do choose to visit, we want you to feel prepared and confident so you can worry less about what to expect and instead focus on enjoying your time in Wine Country.
+We recognize that Covid-19 is a serious health concern that impacts all of us, and when the time comes, the decision to travel to Napa Valley is ultimately your choice — and one we support either way.